zramsay/eris-cli/README.md

 ## Take 1: The Original Eris

-In the summer of 2014 when we built reddit on a smart contract backbone we built a simple fork of eth's POC5 testnet, connected it to bittorrent (via trackerless torrentIDs put into contracts on our testNet using transmission), added in some pretty interesting smart contracts, and built a bunch of ruby glue to hold the thing together into an application built to provide users with a serverless application that had a view layer harmonized across nodes and where the data and processes were built across different and distinct distributed platforms for users.
+In the summer of 2014 when we built a reddit-like application on a smart contract backbone we built a simple fork of eth's POC5 testnet, connected it to bittorrent, added in some pretty interesting smart contracts, and built a bunch of ruby glue to hold the thing together into an application built to provide users with a serverless application that had a view layer harmonized across nodes and where the data and processes were built across different and distinct distributed platform building blocks.
 Folks wanted to tinker with this concept.
 Some from a technical perspective.
 Some from a social perspective.

 Whoever wanted to play with the damn thing, though, had to:

 1. make sure ruby was installed locally
+2. download poc5 c++ ethereum.
+3. change some values in the c++ client so it would connect do a different peer server
-2. download poc5 c++ ethereum. get that installed for their platform.
+4. get that installed for their platform.
-3. (linux only) make sure that transmission was setup in the right way.
+5. (linux only) make sure that transmission was setup in the right way.
-4. make sure you had git installed locally.
+6. make sure you had git installed locally.
-5. clone a repo.
+7. clone a repo.
-6. turn on the client.
+8. turn on the client.
-7. mine some fake ether.
+9. mine some fake ether.
-8. go through a contract based registration process.
+10. go through a contract based registration process.
-9. pray.
+11. pray.

 Needless to say, this was not a winning user experience.

 Yet it was also a bit magical.
 We were building smart contracts which mediated content publishing.
 At the time we called it `contract controlled content dissemination` or (`c3d`).
 And all the content was served on a peer to peer basis.

 Exciting stuff!
 When the damn thing ran.

-## Take 2: 2gather
+## Take 2: The 0.9 Stack

-In the winter of 2015 when we built youtube on a smart contract backbone we built a very complicated and divergent fork of eth's POC8 goclient with smart contract technology embedded in the genesis block providing a permissions layer for an ethereum style blockchain, connected it to ipfs and built a sophisticated go wrapper we called `decerver` which had scripting capabilities and provided a much more rich, while also much more robust middle layer than the Ruby glue we originally used to tie together early eth and transmission.
-Also ipfs, FTW!
+In the winter of 2015 when we built a youtube-like application on a smart contract backbone we built a very complicated and divergent fork of eth's POC8 goclient with smart contract technology embedded in the genesis block providing a permissions layer for an ethereum style blockchain, connected it to IPFS and built a sophisticated go wrapper we called `decerver` which had scripting capabilities and provided a much more rich, while also much more robust middle layer than the Ruby glue we originally used to tie together early eth and transmission.
+Also IPFS, FTW!
 Again folks wanted to tinker with this idea.

 But whoever wanted to play with the damn thing, had to:

 1. make sure go was installed locally
-2. `go get github.com/eris-ltd/decerver/cmd/decerver`
+2. go get decerver
 3. go get ipfs
 4. run a start up script
 5. type their username into the screen (if they hadn't registered their key)